 The first method (

-APP_REVISION environment variable) is our recommended approach, because it's the most reliable method and works better for applications with more than one host.
+revision config option) is our recommended approach, because it's the most reliable method and works better for applications with more than one host.
 We detect the revision from the application itself so we know which instance is running what version.

 The second approach (creating a deploy marker manually) is a method only really useful for small applications that use one host.
 It creates a new deploy marker at a specific time, regardless of the version the application is actually running.
 This also means it's also more error prone.